tarantool/tntcxx/doc/tntcxx_api.rst

     already exists, ``replace()`` replaces the existing tuple with a new one.
 The method works similar to :doc:`/reference/reference_lua/box_space/replace`.

-    :param const T& tuple: a tuple to insert.
+    :param tuple: a tuple to insert.

     :return: a request ID
     :rtype: rid_t